German Finance Minister Scholz favorite to lead SPD, but faces run-off | DW | 26.10.2019

 The center-left party is currently polling at around 14%, a historic low.
 The party has been leaderless since June, when Andrea Nahles quit following poor EU election results.

-Around 53.3% of the 425,000 SPD members voted in the election.
-Twelve candidates ran, all on a joint ticket.
+Around 53.3% of the 425,000 SPD members voted in the election, which took place online and by letter over two weeks.
+Twelve candidates ran, all on joint tickets.

 ed/stb (Reuters, AFP)